 In addition to academic ability, applicants should possess those personal qualities required of a good doctor.
-These include empathy, good communication skills (speaking and listening) and a caring manner.
+These include empathy, good communication skills (speaking and listening), good organisational skills, and a caring manner.
 These qualities will be assessed predominantly at interview.
-The number of candidates interviewed will be determined prior to each admissions cycle following a review of the previous year.
+The number of candidates interviewed will be determined prior to each admissions cycle, following a review of the previous year.

-A multiple mini-interview format is used and stations will assess attributes including:
+A multiple mini-interview format is used and stations will assess different attributes, including: